 While these recommendations provide a good reference point for optimization, aiming for a perfect score isn’t necessarily the goal.

-In other words, Google PageSpeed Insights doesn’t account for user experience as it relates to a website’s loading time.
+In other words, Google PageSpeed Insights doesn’t perfectly account for user experience as it relates to a website’s loading time.

 So let’s translate, shall we?

 Note: some recommendations require advanced coding, and the end result can be minimal.
 It might not be worth the cost to change them.

 19 ways to improve page speed on your ecommerce site

 Before you make any changes to your site, collect user metrics to understand what experiences customers have when navigating through your pages.

 While PageSpeed Insights can give you a list of recommendations to tackle, seeing how customers interact on your site can help you prioritize what recommendations are actually necessary to improving the shopping experience.